First Timers | Camper Forms | Health and Wellness | Packing | Transportation | Communications | Miscellaneous

 - Camp Pacs: www.camppacs.com or 800.248.2267

 What if there is something that my child needs but won’t fit in an envelope?

 We want to help families in any way we can.
 If there is something that your camper needs at camp (i.e. medication, replacement eyeglasses, summer reading books for school), please contact one of the camp directors or your camper’s village leader before sending it.
 We can give you instructions for making sure that limited necessity items can be delivered to your camper.
 Please keep in mind that campers can purchase many necessity and toiletry items at the Chi Canteen.

 Almost all of our communication with families comes through email or via our website.
 We must have a valid email address for each family of registered campers.
 This is the only way to guarantee that you receive important announcements and updates from us.
 Also, please add email@example.com to your address book or safe list to ensure that our emails will not be blocked as spam.
 If you are not certain that we have a correct email address for your family, please call our office at 847.763.3551.

 Both JCC Chicago and Camp Chi use special software to send emails to large numbers of people or groups.
 By having campers at Camp Chi, your family is part of the JCC community, and will receive emails from both Camp Chi and JCC Chicago.
 It is important that you do not “opt out” of receiving JCC emails.
 Opting out of these emails will prevent you from receiving important information regarding Camp Chi programs, updates and news.
-If you have opted out, please email Elizabeth Abrams at email@example.com.
+If you have opted out, please email Ilana Carp at firstname.lastname@example.org.